Turning Crisis into Opportunity: 103rd Interim Report on Functioning of Virtual Courts

 "Public access to virtual court hearings is a facet of right to know."

 Representatives of Bar Council argued that virtual court hearings are unconstitutional and antithetical to the principle of Open Court.
-Concerns were raised due to lack of transparency and limited public access to hearings.
-The Committee took note of Supreme Court judgments which put a strong emphasis on live-streaming of court proceedings as an extension of open court principle.
-A recent Gujarat High Court judgment was cited which held that public access to virtual court hearings is a facet of right to know.
+Concerns were raised due to a lack of transparency and limited public access to hearings.
+The Committee took note of Supreme Court judgements which put a strong emphasis on live-streaming of court proceedings as an extension of open court principle.
+A recent Gujarat High Court judgement was cited which held that public access to virtual court hearings is a facet of right to know.

 The committee was informed by Supreme Court representative that a 5-judge e-Committee has been set up to lay down guidelines for live-streaming of court proceedings, as per the obiter in Indira Jaising v.
 Secretary-General of Supreme Court of India (2018).